-Alayna Tackett, Ph.D. is completing a postdoctoral research fellowship through a Ruth L. Kirschstein National Research Service Award (NRSA) Individual Postdoctoral Fellowship (F32; Award # FHL138734A) at the Department of Psychiatry and Human Behavior, Alpert Medical School of Brown University.
-Alayna’s postdoctoral research will examine electronic cigarette use in youth with asthma under the mentorship of Elizabeth McQuaid, PhD, Deborah Pearlman, PhD, and Rachel Cassidy, PhD.
-After completing postdoctoral fellowship, Alayna is interested in continuing her research interests in examining modifiable health behaviors associated with maladaptive functioning in children with chronic health conditions (e.g., adherence, risky health behaviors, tobacco/nicotine use), psychosocial difficulties associated with chronic health conditions, and the impact nicotine/tobacco use.
-She hopes to contribute to the field of pediatric health psychology by writing grants, developing research protocols, and teaching/training students at all levels to foster advancements for children and caregivers impacted by chronic illness conditions.
+Alayna Tackett, Ph.D. is completing a postdoctoral research fellowship through a Ruth L. Kirschstein National Research Service Award (NRSA) Individual Postdoctoral Fellowship (National Heart, Lung, and Blood Institute (NHLBI); Award # F32HL138734-01) at the Oklahoma Tobacco Research Center.
+Alayna’s postdoctoral research will examine the respiratory and inflammation effects of electronic cigarette use in youth with asthma under the mentorship of Theodore Wagener, PhD, Elizabeth McQuaid, PhD, Deborah Pearlman, PhD, and Kate Guthrie, PhD.
+Recently, Alayna was awarded a Loan Repayment Grant Award from the NIH/NHLBI.
+After completing postdoctoral fellowship, Alayna is interested in continuing her research interests in tobacco regulatory science, with a specialized focus on evaluating the pharmacological and behavioral use patterns of non-cigarette tobacco products, such as electronic cigarettes and marijuana, use in youth with chronic health conditions.
+She hopes to contribute to the field of pediatric health psychology by writing grants, developing research protocols, and teaching/training students at all levels.

 I am a proud former member of the Mullins Lab.
 During my time at OSU, I focused on examining the utility of cognitive appraisal mechanisms in predicting child and parent adjustment to a variety of chronic illnesses, including diabetes, asthma, and cancer.
 I completed my internship at the University of Mississippi Medical Center in Jackson, MS, and recently received my doctoral degree from OSU (July, 2007).
 Currently, I am Assistant Professor of Pediatrics at Indiana University (IU) School of Medicine, with a joint appointment in the IU Simon Cancer Center.
 Generally speaking, my line of research focuses on examining the developmental trajectory of adjustment among individuals diagnosed with cancer in the formative adolescent years, including the transition into survivorship and young adulthood.
 Given the centrality of peers and romantic partners in adolescents and young adults lives, I am also interested in how health-protective and health-damaging behaviors are entrenched within close peer and dating relationships among this vulnerable population.
 Notably, engagement in health-damaging behavior holds important implications for adolescent cancer patients and survivors, given their increased risk for second malignancies in their adult lives.
 Thus, the overall goal of my line of research is focused on identifying predictors, mediators, and moderators of maladjustment, in the hopes of ultimately informing the development of behavioral interventions designed to target adolescents with cancer and adolescent cancer survivors who are at risk for social difficulties, compromised quality of life, and engagement in health-damaging behaviors.